Japan Tour – escorted small-group vacation highlighting spring cherry blossoms and autumn foliage.

 We spend the rest of the day exploring the history of Tokyo at Edo-Tokyo Museum.
 The main features of the permanent exhibitions are the life-size replica of the Nihonbashi bridge, the Nakamuraza theatre and scale models of towns and buildings from the Edo, Meiji and Showa periods.

 If time allows, we will also go up to Tokyo Tower for a bird’s eye view of the city.

 Day 4/Sun: Tokyo – Mt.
 Fuji – Hakone – Tokyo (B/L)

 Full day excursion to Mt Fuji and Hakone by coach.
 Mt.
 Fuji, the highest mountain (3,776 m) in Japan, is a two-hour drive from Tokyo.
 We first stop by the Fuji Visitor Center to learn about current weather conditions as well as the history, formation and ecology of Mt.
 Fuji through exhibits and films.
 We then proceed to Mt Fuji’s 5th Station sitting at 2300 metres above sea level.

 After lunch, we enjoy a 15-minute cruise on Lake Ashi.
 This is followed by a breathtaking ride of the Hakone Ropeway, which, on a clear day, offers stunning views of Mt.
 Fuji and surrounding mountain slopes dotted with lakes.
 Tour the Owakudani Geothermal Valley before returning to Tokyo.

 Day 5/Mon: Tokyo (B)

 Free day to explore on your own.
-Please feel free to ask the tour leader or local guide for recommendations.
+Please feel free to ask for recommendations.

 Day 6/Tue: Tokyo – Kanazawa (B/L/D)